What is a massive open online course (MOOC)?

 Example MOOC course structure

 MOOC courses typically follow a general structure.
-Though the coursework and progression is the same as with regular in-person classes, courses are typically organized into modules.
-A module contains a lesson or a unit for a class.
+Though the coursework and progression are the same as with regular in-person classes, courses are typically organized into modules.
+A module contains a lesson or unit for a class.
 Each module typically includes a combination of lectures, readings, interactive graphics and diagrams, problem sets and a quiz or test at the end.
-A typical module might include a course syllabus, assigned readings, video lectures, a problem set and a quiz that is automatically graded once it is submitted.
+A typical module might include a course syllabus, assigned readings, video lectures, a problem set and a quiz that's automatically graded once it's submitted.

-Module length and depth varies by course.
-Some courses may require a larger time commitment per week and move through a large amount of content at a fast pace.
-Others may only require a few hours a week and be more self-paced.
+Module length and depth vary by course.
+Some courses require a larger time commitment per week and move through a large amount of content at a fast pace.
+Others only require a few hours a week and are more self-paced.